 More informal student-run Coffee House performances regularly present original student choreography.

 When we create our own work for the student-run Coffee House, it’s wonderful to know that you’re in a safe place, and you won’t be judged too much. – Juana María Galindo Torres, graduate, from Bogotá, Colombia

 All of the above performances take place in our home theatre, the Winchester Street Theatre.

-Canada Dance Festival and Special Additional Performances
+Special Additional Performances

 Graduating classes have appeared at the Canada Dance Festival (CDF) since 2006, performing with students from a nationwide consortium of contemporary professional training programs.
 Additionally a renowned choreographer has worked separately with each school, assembling the final piece in Ottawa.
 Tedd Robinson and Ginette Laurin have created past work for the consortium; in 2012, graduating dancers performed repertory by Jean-Pierre Perreault.
 In 2014, Tedd Robinson once again created a stunning new work which was performed on the National Arts Centre Theatre stage.
 The choreographer for the 2016 graduating class was Robert Desrosiers.
 In 2018, Harold Rhéaume was commissioned to create a new work; as the CDF was on hiatus that year, the work was presented instead at the New Blue Festival in Toronto, to great acclaim.
 Future graduating classes will have the opportunity to continue this tradition, in these or other festivals.